Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

 How to add a custom catalog promotion scope?
 ============================================

-Adding a new, custom catalog promotion scope to your shop should become a quite helpful extension to your own Catalog Promotions.
+Adding a new, custom catalog promotion scope to your shop may become a quite helpful extension to your own Catalog Promotions.
 You can imagine for instance, that you have some custom way of aggregating products, or any other method of filtering them.
 These products that will fulfill your specific scope will become eligible for actions of Catalog Promotion, and as we know cheaper Products attract more customers.